GLOBAL MARKETS-Dollar, stocks fall as U.S. spending deadline nears

 “Until there’s greater visibility, the market is going to be choppy and erratic,” Bakhos said.

-Most major stock indexes fell, with the exception of Brazil’s Bovespa index, which rose slightly.
-The benchmark S&P 500 and Dow were on track for their first weekly drop in four.
+Most major indices fell, with the exception of Brazil‘s’ Bovespa index, which rose slightly.

-MSCI’s all-country world equity index fell 0.18 percent, and the FTSE Eurofirst 300 index of leading European shares fell 0.23 percent to close at 1,254.59.
+MSCI’s all-country world equity index fell 0.22 percent, and the FTSE Eurofirst 300 index of leading European shares fell 0.28 percent to a provisional close of 1,254.03.

 The remarks helped push the dollar lower.